 Often the zoning ordinance itself details the maximum duration of a permit for each type of activity.
 For example, a fireworks stand might be limited to two weeks in duration, while a model home might be permitted until all lots are sold, all but five lots are sold, or some such.
 A construction yard might be limited to the actual time required for active construction.
 Sidewalk sales might be permitted for no more than three consecutive days.

 These allowances should give ample time for set-up and tear-down prior to events.
 Some municipalities that like really detailed ordinance provisions will even give different amounts of set-up and tear-down time depending on the duration or complexity of the actual event.

 The process for granting temporary use permits varies.
 Often these decisions are made by administrators on the basis of standards laid out in the zoning ordinance.
-In other cases, the planning and zoning commission or some other entity must grant a temporary use that would be expected to last for a longer period of time.
+In other cases, the planning and zoning commission or a particular city department or staff member must grant a temporary use that would be expected to last for a longer period of time.
 This might pertain to a subdivision model home that might be expected to be open for a year or two.

 The ordinance may also prescribe a maximum square footage to be devoted to the temporary use, hours of operation, square footage of allowable signs, the exact location of the activity or elements of it (especially sound equipment or major lighting installations in the case of carnivals, concerts, and so forth), and any mitigation measures that might be required.
 For instance, if a Christmas tree stand is going to operate at night, it might be restricted in the types, location, and direction of lights in relation to a nearby residential area.